danielgp/tableau-hyper-management/README.md

 Based on [Tableau Hyper API](https://help.tableau.com/current/api/hyper_api/en-us/) this repository is intended to manage importing any CSV file into Tableau-Hyper format (to be used with Tableau Desktop/Server) with minimal configuration (as column detection, content type detection and reinterpretation of content are part of the included logic), therefore speed up the process of building extract.

-Also a publishing data source script allows to take resulted Tableau Hyper file and publish it to a Tableau Server.
+Also, a publishing data source script allows taking resulted Tableau Hyper file and publish it to a Tableau Server.
 This is possible thank to excellent Tableau supported logic: [Tableau Server Client (Python)](https://github.com/tableau/server-client-python) package.
-> This features allows you to automate tedious tasks to refresh data on the server side (one real-life example could be a daily/weekly snapshot of a dynamically changing content to capture big variations in time in Development or Quality layer before reaching Production environment).
+> This feature allows you to automate tedious tasks to refresh data on the server side (one real-life example could be a daily/weekly snapshot of a dynamically changing content to capture big variations in time in Development or Quality layer before reaching Production environment).

 ## Who do I talk to?